JCall-Engineer/blog/src/writeups/how-this-works.md

 This site reflects how I think and work, not what a marketing department would build.
 I financed college with web development internships, but it was, decidedly, never my passion.
 In particular, I get quite a headache having to worry about:

 - Security: handling diverse threat models
 - Design: CSS and visual aesthetics
-- Responsive layouts: ensuring readability across screen sizes
+- Responsive layouts: ensuring usability across screen sizes
 - Browser compatibility: supporting legacy or niche browsers
 - Accessibility: following WCAG guidelines